Bushwallyta271828/Dynamic2/README.md

    * xis.txt is a file containing pre-computed numbers.
    * make_xis.py creates the xis.txt file.
    * dbinning.py provides a command-line interface for the program.
-   * convert.py is a program that converts an older file (heights.txt in v2.0) to the newer standard (xis.txt) Check the in-code documentation for the fine details.
+   * convert.py is a program that converts an older file (heights.txt in v2.0) to the newer standard (xis.txt).
+Check the in-code documentation for the fine details.